mikeoverbay/TankExporter/README.md

 Read this Issue thread to get the fix and how to use it.</br>
 https://github.com/mikeoverbay/TankExporter/issues/23

+## Version 132-133
+Hopefully this will now run good on AMD video hardware.

 ## Version 131,130,129,128
 Fixed buffer over runs, search is changed.
 No need to build the big xml.
 Item_defs xml is no longer decompressed when extracted.